 - Gas furnace rating standards will be 81% AFUE (Annual Fuel Utilization Efficiency) for all regions.

 Each system’s manufacturing date in the North Region determines compliance with the new regulations, which grants contractors enough time to sell their 13.0 SEER inventory.

 These new standards are part of Utah’s commitment to improve energy efficiency, reduce emissions in the state, and help you save on energy costs.
 Keep in mind that although the regulations apply to new systems that must meet SEER2 requirements, they do not affect your current system.

 Trust Mountain Air for Energy-Efficient HVAC Installation

-While you are not required to install a new HVAC system to meet the 2023 SEER2 guidelines, if your home’s existing AC unit is aging out or not performing as efficiently as it once was, now could be the best time to replace it before the expected price increase.
+You’re not required to install a new HVAC system to meet the 2023 SEER2 guidelines.
+However, if your home’s AC is aging out or not performing as efficiently as it once was, Mountain Air Conditioning & Heating can help you find the right new system for you.

 As a trusted source for Utah’s most energy-efficient HVAC services, Mountain Air can expertly and safely replace your home’s HVAC system.
 Since 1954, we’ve proudly provided Utah homeowners with exceptional heating and cooling solutions, including AC and furnace installation, repair, and maintenance.